prawnsgamers/prawnsgamers.github.io/README.md

     code for an external link: [link description](http://examplesite.com/examplepage/)

 Unfortunately this also means that the sitemap doesn't update automatically.
-To update the sitemap, you should update the github version, then contact Daniel to ask him to update it manually.
+To update the sitemap, you should update the github version (both the .xml file and the .md file, unless you have added a blog post, in which case the .md file will auto-update), then contact Daniel to ask him to update it manually.
 It's not ideal, but it's all we can do for the moment, because otherwise the web thinks that we're cross-site scripting.